Rules are used to group rules together under a common condition.

 If neither of these options are selected, the decision is upheld only for the current instance the user is attempting to run.
 The self-authorization prompt is reissued for any future attempts to run instances of the application.

-Select to permit all actions but log and audit events for monitoring purposes, according to the policy settings in Auditing.
+Select to log and audit events for monitoring purposes.
+This setting permits all actions according to policy settings defined in Auditing.

 Select to permit all actions without even logging or auditing.